rails/rails/guides/source/action_controller_overview.md

 HTTP token authentication is a scheme to enable the usage of Bearer tokens in the HTTP `Authorization` header.
 There are many token formats available and describing them is outside the scope of this document.

 As an example, suppose you want to use an authentication token that has been issued in advance to perform authentication and access.
-Implementing token authentication with Rails is quite easy and only requires using one method, [`authenticate_or_request_with_http_token`][].
+Implementing token authentication with Rails only requires using one method, [`authenticate_or_request_with_http_token`][].

 ```ruby
 class PostsController < ApplicationController